One Nation Labour

 One Nation Labour refers to the theme and branding of the British Labour Party adopted by the party in 2012 under the leadership of Ed Miliband.
 Miliband described the "One Nation" term as being related to British Conservative Prime Minister Benjamin Disraeli's idea of One Nation conservatism.
 Disraeli claimed a need for government to reduce economic inequality, which he believed was splitting Britain into two nations of rich and poor people.
 Miliband stated that the theme of One Nation was shared by Labour Prime Minister Clement Attlee.
 Miliband has declared inspiration from Disraeli's and Attlee's One Nation theme, in that it challenges social barriers of class and promotes the unity of Britain.

 One Nation Labour had been described by its proponents as the successor to New Labour.
-Miliband both commended and criticized elements of New Labour.
-He commended New Labour for challenging Old Labour's appeal to sectional interests by widening the party's appeal, but also criticized New Labour, saying that "although New Labour often started with the right intentions, over time it did not do enough to change the balance of power in this country", "New Labour was right to talk about rights and responsibilities but was too timid in enforcing them, especially at the top of society", and that "we have to move on from New Labour".
+Miliband both commended and criticised elements of New Labour.
+He commended New Labour for challenging Old Labour's appeal to sectional interests by widening the party's appeal, but also criticised New Labour, saying that "although New Labour often started with the right intentions, over time it did not do enough to change the balance of power in this country", "New Labour was right to talk about rights and responsibilities but was too timid in enforcing them, especially at the top of society", and that "we have to move on from New Labour".

+One Nation Labour was effectively replaced by a 'cost of living' narrative in 2013.